 Travelling by plane, train and automobile takes Verona and Burt to Phoenix, Tucson, Madison, Montreal and Miami, catching up with family and old friends.
 The supporting cast features some of my favourite actors, including Maggie Gyllenhaal as Burt’s cousin, Melanie Lynskey as a college friend and Paul Schneider as Burt’s brother (recent indie greats include All the Real Girls, Elizabethtown and Lars and the Real Girl) who I genuinely believe is one of the most under-appreciated actors of this generation.
 The thinking woman’s Mark Ruffalo, if you will.

-Away We Go is now five years old but it has lost none of its ability to reach out and tug at your heart strings.
+Away We Go is now the best part of a decade old but it has lost none of its ability to reach out and tug at your heart strings.